 4. Casual is fine as long as it is clean

-Hope you enjoyed this fashion blog as much as I enjoyed writing it, would love to hear your thoughts in the comment section below!
+I hope you enjoyed this "fashion blog" as much as I enjoyed writing it.
+I would love to hear your thoughts in the comment section below!